Malou Aamund

-Malou Aamund (born 28 July 1969, in Copenhagen, Denmark) is a Danish businesswoman.
+Malou Aamund (born 28 July 1969) is a Danish businesswoman.
 She is the CEO of Google Denmark and a board member of DSV A/S, KIRKBI A/S and WS Audiology.
 She previously held executive positions at IBM and Microsoft.
 She is a former member of the Folketing for the party Venstre.
 In the parliamentary elections in November 2007, she was elected as a member of the party New Alliance, but changed party on 5 February 2008.
 She was the spokesperson for innovation, research and higher education for the liberal party Venstre.